Skip to main content

 Enter Canada within validity

-What to do now: Use the Super Visa to bring your parents/grandparents for extended visits while waiting for the PGP to reopen.
-Monitor IRCC announcements — typically the PGP intake is announced in late fall for the following year.
-Having a Super Visa does not affect future PGP eligibility.
+What to do now: Use the Super Visa to bring your parents or grandparents for extended visits while the PGP intake is paused.
+Watch IRCC announcements on canada.ca for any new interest-to-sponsor window.
+Holding a Super Visa does not affect future PGP eligibility, so it is a practical bridge while you wait.

 Frequently Asked Questions